MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Configure environment variables and run the application.
 1. Use GitHub Copilot's Ask mode to analyze secret scanning alerts.
 1. Use GitHub Copilot's Agent mode to remediate secret scanning alerts.
-1. Commit and push changes to GitHub.
+1. Push changes to GitHub and close secret scanning alerts.
-1. Enable and test Push Protection.
+1. Test the GitHub Push protection feature.

-### Import the ContosoOrderProcessor Repository
+### Import the ContosoOrderProcessor Repository to your GitHub account

 GitHub Importer allows you to create a copy of an existing repository in your own GitHub account, giving you full control over the imported copy.